PaulioRandall/p17/README.md

 ## Made to be Plundered

 This library is made to be forked or plundered by anyone for whatever you want as long as you adhere to the permissive MIT license.
-You can do whatever.
-Just make sure to break rules and innovate!
+Break rules and innovate!

 ## Components